cakephp/authentication/docs/en/index.rst

 Getting Started
 ===============

-Add the authentication mitddleware to the middleware queue.
+Add the authentication middleware to the middleware queue.
 See the CakePHP `documentation
 <http://book.cakephp.org/3.0/en/controllers/middleware.html>`_ on how to use
 middleware if you are not familiar with it.